jhaydter/recipes/docs/index.md

     Recipes, when applicable, have the original source specified to give them credit.

-!!! info

-    [giscus comments system][5] is implemented on this site to make it easier to make comments on recipes when cooking.
-The comments can then be used at a later date to update the recipe.

 !!! warning

     Recipes on this site might be different than the sourced recipes due to personal modifications.
 E.g.